Paratron/parastudios/docs/advanced-prompting-techniques-llm-guide/index.md

 ## Introduction

-As large language models (LLMs) like GPT-4 and Claude 3.5 continue to evolve, mastering effective prompting techniques becomes crucial for maximizing their potential.
-This guide explores the most relevant and powerful prompting methods for today's AI landscape, with a focus on their applicability to leading models like ChatGPT and Claude.
+As a software engineer, I find it essential to master effective prompting techniques as large language models (LLMs) like GPT-4 and Claude 3.5 continue to evolve.
+This guide is my personal reference, offering a comprehensive overview of various prompting methods along with examples.
+My goal is to help you understand when and how to apply these techniques effectively while implementing AI in software development, with a focus on their applicability to leading models like ChatGPT and Claude.

 ## 1. Chain-of-Thought (CoT) Prompting